cognitedata/cdf-sdk-java-examples/README.md

 ## Examples
 - [01-k8-demo](./01-k8-demo/).
 Demonstrating how to set up configurability, monitoring, logging and building the container.
 - [02-raw-to-clean-batch-job](./02-raw-to-clean-batch-job/).
 Illustrates a batch data pipeline parsing data from CDF.Raw to CDF.Event with contextualization.
+- [20-met-weather-scenario](./20-met-weather-scenario/).
+A complete data product scenario including extractors and data pipelines for reading weather data produced by [Met Norway](https://api.met.no/).

 ## Quickstart